HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/working_with_ps/enable_prac_studio.md

     -   AIX: `./ConfigEngine.sh **enable-v95-UI-features** -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>`
     -   Linux: `./ConfigEngine.sh **enable-v95-UI-features** -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>`
     -   Windows: `ConfigEngine.bat **enable-v95-UI-features** -DWasPassword=<WAS admin password> -DPortalAdminPwd=<Portal admin password>`
+    !!! note
-    **Note:** Any actions taken when using the **Preview As User** feature in DAM and CC shows the site as the original user, not the one that you are using to preview.
+        Any actions taken when using the **Preview As User** feature in DAM and CC shows the site as the original user, not the one that you are using to preview.

 ## Enabling Practitioner Studio and Woodburn Studio in an existing virtual portal